Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Tennessee Stats and Trends

-- Tennessee has three wins against the spread in six games this season.

-- The Volunteers have been underdogs by 3 points or more two times this year and have not covered the spread once.
+- This season, the Volunteers are winless against the spread when entering a game as an underdog of 3 points or more.

-- Tennessee's games this year have gone over the total in four out of six opportunities (66.7%).
+- Tennessee's games this year have hit the over four times in six opportunities (66.7%).

-- When Tennessee records more than 31 points, it is 3-2 against the spread and 4-1 overall.
+- When Tennessee scores more than 31 points, it is 3-2 against the spread and 4-1 overall.

-- When Tennessee piles up more than 432.2 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Tennessee churns out more than 432.2 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Volunteers have six giveaways this season, while the Rebels have eight takeaways .
+- This season the Volunteers have six turnovers, two fewer than the Rebels have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.